git719/zls/README.md

 # zls
-Azure RBAC and MS Graph listing utility.
+Azure resource RBAC and MS Graph reader utility.

-This utility is more of a _proof-of-concept_ in how to use [MSAL library for Go](https://github.com/AzureAD/microsoft-authentication-library-for-go) than anything else.
-However, some may find it useful to casually query certain Azure ARM and MS Graph API objects.
+This utility is predominantly a _proof-of-concept_ on how to use the [MSAL library for Go](https://github.com/AzureAD/microsoft-authentication-library-for-go).
+However, it can be used to casually query certain Azure ARM and MS Graph API objects.

 This is the GoLang version.
 The Python version is called `azls` and sits within the <https://github.com/git719/az> repo.
 This version is more much quicker, and having a single binary executable is easier to use without having to setup any Python environments.

-Why `zls`?
-Because three-letter names are easier to type.

 ## Reader Access Requirements
 1. You can register a dedicated Azure application in your tenant and grant it the required Read permissions for each API object type the utility reports on.
 Please find other sources for how to do the app reg.
 The utility sets up and uses a configuration directory at `$HOME/.<utility_name>` to retrieve and store the required credential parameters (`credentials.yaml`, but also to store other local cache files.
 To use this automated logon option, update the credentials file with the `-cr TENANT_ID CLIENT_ID SECRET` arguments once you have registered your special app for this.